-When it comes to location, the highest average paycheck ($80K annually) can be spotted in Birmingham, Ala.; Phoenix, Ariz. (around $74K), Little Rock, Ark. (about $58K), and New York, N.Y. ($50K) are the next top-paying cities.
-Expected earnings are below average (approximately $45K) in Miami, Fla., one of the lowest-paid cities.
-Pay rates in the United States are highest in the state of Arizona, where they average to $74K per year.
+When it comes to location, the highest average paycheck ($80K annually) can be spotted in Birmingham, Ala.; Phoenix, Ariz. ($74K), Little Rock, Ark. (around $58K), and New York, N.Y. ($50K) are the next top-paying cities.
+High paychecks are not found in Miami, Fla.; in fact, at about $45K it is one of the worst-paid cities.
+Within the company, workers earn the highest salaries (an average of $74K per year) in Arizona.

 Years of Experience